atrull/encrypted_blockdevice_cookbook/README.md

 * Openssl for key generation.

 ## Special Chef Permissions
-* knife acl add group clients containers data create,update
+* knife acl add group clients containers data create,update,delete
+* knife group add client 'hostname1,hostname2' admins

 We do not call the package manager directly, but use the chef 'package' abstraction.
 Attributes are provided to manage the package and service name if they differ.